-My Peony journey started with an attempt to paint two peonies.
+My Peony journey started with an attempt to paint two paint two peonies.
 That was two years ago.
-When I look at my first peony painting, I feel I should have experimented with more colours.
-At that point of time I was concerned about making the individual petals stand out.
+When I look at my first peony painting, I feel I should have experimented more with colours.
+At that point of time, I was concerned with making the individual petals stand out.

 As I painted more I realised that not all petals need to be highlighted.
 The ones in the light can be detailed while those in the shade can be left with general coats.

 Next I painted this bright red peony to understand the petals of the flower in detail.
 I was happy with the result as the light shining through the flower is clear as is the shadow on the petals on the right.
 I was able to paint the folds and the waves in the petals.

 I wanted to experiment with a different colour and shape of a flower.
 The result was this painting.
 I was able to make paint more petals, curve them, paint the stamens better than the previous paintings.
 The edges of the flowers are not smooth and this was painted using the filbert brush.

 This painting was the next in the peony journey.
 The colours are brighter.
 Tried to add a bud to the painting.
 Also experimented with flowers placed at different angles.
 This study was quite useful and the learnings were incorporated in later paintings.